Joebenitus/pizza-parlor/README.md

 * _Create a constructor that creates an object instance with the user inputted size/toppings._
 * _Create price prototype to calculate how much the pizza will cost._
 * _Create add pizza prototype to allow ordering multiple pizzas._
+* _Create display pizzas prototype to display all pizzas the user has ordered._

 ## Setup/Installation Requirements